 Originally from Malta, Marguerite moved to London to take up a scholarship at London Studio Centre in 1999.
 She then attended London Contemporary Dance School, graduating with a BA (Hons) in Contemporary Dance (2003).
 She was runner-up in the prestigious Deutche Bank Pyramid Awards (2003), recipient of the Marion North Mentoring Scheme Award from the BBCF (2005) and a funded artist on Chisenhale’s Artists Programme (2005/2006).

 Alongside her dance work, Marguerite is a Comprehensive Pilates teacher.
 Her Matwork training was accredited by the Pilates Foundation in association with The Place Artist Development, where she was taught by Susanne Lahusen, Sonia Noonan and Hanna Jones.
 Since graduating in 2007 Marguerite has built up a wide network of clients and classes in the North West and Central London areas.
 She later did her equipment apprenticeship with Dominique Jansen at Pilates Off The Square.
 She is a member of the Pilates Foundation and the Pilates Professionals Group.
 Further details on her teaching practice and availability can be found here.

-Her blog tracks her interest in ways of approaching and training the body, whilst also revealing the challenges, conversations, observations and questions that arise through her work as both dance artist and Pilates teacher.
+Her blog tracks her interest in ways of approaching and training the body, whilst also revealing the challenges, conversations, observations and questions that arise through her work as dance artist.